Office of Student Leadership and Civic Engagement

 An email will be sent out with the general information about the Shark Preview Weekend.
 It is important to remember that there is a formal interview that each applicant will attend.
 Along with this an applicant should bring comfortable clothes for the group initiatives.

-During the Razor's Edge application process, there are three phases.
+During the Razor's Edge Scholars application process, there are three phases.

 On campus there are over 120 clubs/organizations on campus.
 We have academic clubs, such as the chemistry club or our student government, for the Razor's Edge Leadership students to get involved in.
 In addition, if NSU does not offer the club you are looking for any student can create their own club as long as they have five members!

-Students in the Razor's Edge Leadership Program have found that the program creates a family feel that helps with the transition from high school to college.
+Students in the Razor's Edge Leadership Scholars Program have found that the program creates a family feel that helps with the transition from high school to college.
 Students in the program participate in fun, interactive, educational, and leadership development retreats prior to school starting.
 This provides the opportunity for students to adapt to the campus setting, build relationships with new and returning students, and sets the stage for a successful semester and year.
-Along with this Razor's Edge Leadership creates great exposure to the profession world.
-Every month we meet as a group and have different topics.
+It also creates great exposure to the profession world.
+Every month, we meet as a group and have different topics.
 This past year we had a variety of professionals speak with us about their professional experience and how leadership plays a role, in and speak to us about their career path.
 These types of things are very beneficial to us and most other students do not get the same experience.

 Faculty both in and outside of the program are very supportive of their students involvement as well as their academics.
 On campus, there is free tutoring available and Allison Foster, the director of the program is always open if a student needs to talk.